 Wikimedian in Residence

-On Tuesday 28 February in Edinburgh, and Monday 24 April in Glasgow, the National Library of Scotland will host postgraduate research fairs.
+On Monday 24 April in Glasgow, the National Library of Scotland will host a postgraduate research fair.

 - Glasgow postgraduate fair:

 Monday 24 April, from 11:00-15:00, in the National Library of Scotland at the Kelvin Hall.